ECronin1973/programming-for-data-analytics/project/README.md

 ## 18. Reproducibility and Consistency Strategy

-- Dry‑run toggles prevent forced API dependency.
+- Dry-run toggles are implemented to avoid mandatory API dependencies.
-- Monthly batching reduces large‑file friction.
+- Monthly batching is used to minimise issues associated with large files.
-- Explicit header detection and schema exports.
+- Explicit header detection and schema exports are performed to ensure data integrity.
-- Hourly bin audits guarantee deterministic merges.
+- Hourly bin audits are conducted to ensure deterministic data merges.
-- Parameter grids documented; tuned models reproducible.
+- Parameter grids are documented, ensuring that tuned models are reproducible.
-- Plots named systematically: `sXX_<descriptor>.png`.
+- Plots are named systematically using the format `sXX_<descriptor>.png`.

 ### Large Batch File Handling
-Raw JSON files from the Aviation Edge API were very large and exceeded GitHub file size limits.
+Raw JSON files obtained from the Aviation Edge API were substantial in size and surpassed GitHub's file size limitations.
-To remain compatible, the workflow included a batching mechanism that split data into monthly segments.
-Schema exports and missingness audits were saved instead of oversized raw files, allowing reviewers to verify structure without needing full raw data.
+To maintain compatibility, the workflow incorporated a batching mechanism that divided data into monthly segments.
+Schema exports and missingness audits were stored in place of oversized raw files, enabling reviewers to verify data structure without requiring access to the complete raw dataset.

 #### GitHub File Size Considerations
 [GitHub guidance](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github) highlights: